dimits-ts/syndisco/docs/source/overview.rst

 Overview
 ========

-An example use-case of SynDisco on online discussions.
-The framework can be adapted to many use cases.

-SynDisco is a Python library which creates, manages, and stores the logs of synthetic ``discussions`` (discussions performed entirely by LLMs).
+SynDisco is a Python library that creates, manages, and stores the logs of synthetic ``discussions`` (discussions performed entirely by LLMs).

 Each synthetic discussion is performed by ``actors``; actors can be ``user-agents`` (who simulate human users), or ``annotator-agents`` (who judge the discussions after they have concluded).